kanopi/saplings-ai/README.md

 ### Configure OpenAI

-Create an account and an User API key at https://platform.openai.com
+Create an account and a User API key at https://platform.openai.com

 Add the OpenAI User key and organization ID to: `/admin/config/openai/settings`

-Save an you are ready to start AI-ing!
+Save, and you are ready to start AI-ing!